Creatorb0y/Simple-Monte-Carlo-Simulation-/README.md

 This Python script runs a simulation to predict potential stock price paths over a 252-day trading year.
 It uses 1,000 trials to create a probability distribution of final prices.

-This modle includes a 2% "Black Swan" probability where the market can crash. this model also uses the "Square Root of Time" rule to convert annual volatility (28%) into daily fluctuations.
+This model includes a 2% "Black Swan" probability where the market can crash. this model also uses the "Square Root of Time" rule to convert annual volatility (28%) into daily fluctuations.
 The model tracks price changes daily, allowing bankruptcy to occur during the trial